guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 {: .info-notice--adjustable-income}
 $E
 **Example**
 You have a pot of £80,000 and take a tax-free lump sum of £20,000.
-This leaves you with £60,000 to invest into flexi-access.
+This leaves you with £60,000 to invest into flexi-access drawdown.
 You get an income of £3,000 a year from your fund.
 If you pay 20% tax on this your provider pays you £2,400.
 $E

 If you take the 25% tax-free lump sum, under current pension rules you must buy your flexi-access product within 6 months or use one of the [other options](/pension-pot-options).

-Alternatively, you can move your pot gradually into flexi-access - you don’t have to move it all at once.
+Alternatively, you can move your pot gradually into flexi-access drawdown – you don’t have to move it all at once.
 Each time you move an amount you can take 25% tax free.

 If the pension provider your fund is with goes bust you’ll be covered by the [Financial Services Compensation Scheme](http://www.fscs.org.uk/what-we-cover).